open-policy-agent/opa/docs/docs/terraform.md

 ---

 Terraform lets you describe the infrastructure you want and automatically creates, deletes, and modifies your existing infrastructure to match.
-OPA makes it possible to write policies check the changes Terraform is about to make before it makes them.
+OPA makes it possible to write policies that check the changes Terraform is about to make before it makes them.
 Such policy based checks help by:

 - Giving individual developers a first pass review of their Terraform changes